Translation invariance, topology, and protection of criticality in chains of interacting anyons: Introduction

 \section{Introduction}

 The study of collective states of anyonic excitations is an exciting and yet relatively unexplored area of condensed matter physics.
-The nontrivial exchange behaviour of nonabelian anyons may be exploited for universal quantum computation,\cite{kitaev2003,nayak2008} with the simplest suitable model being that of Fibonacci anyons.
-It has been suggested that, as the non-Abelian component of the $k=3$ $Z_k$-parafermion Read-Reyazi state,\cite{read1999} they may appear in the fractional quantum Hall state with filling fraction $\nu=12/5$.\cite{xia2004} These systems are therefore presently of intense theoretical and experimental interest.
+The nontrivial exchange behaviour of non-Abelian anyons may be exploited for universal quantum computation,\cite{freedman2002,freedman2002a,freedman2003,kitaev2003,nayak2008} with the simplest suitable model being that of Fibonacci anyons.
+It has been suggested that, as the non-Abelian component of the $k=3$ $Z_k$-parafermion Read-Rezayi state,\cite{read1999} they may appear in the fractional quantum Hall state with filling fraction $\nu=12/5$.\cite{xia2004} These systems are therefore presently of intense theoretical and experimental interest.

-\citeauthor{feiguin2007} recently initiated the study of interacting non-Abelian anyons with the analysis of nearest neighbour interactions in \rcite{feiguin2007}, in which it was shown that a chain of Fibonacci anyons on the torus could be analysed by mapping it to an equivalent spin chain.
-This work was later extended to next-to-nearest neighbour interactions and $SU(2)_k$ anyons in Refs.~\olcite{trebst2008} and \olcite{trebst2008a}.
-These papers identified numerous critical phases, and scaling dimensions of the local scaling operators were extracted using exact diagonalisation by shifting and rescaling the resulting energy spectra of the Hamiltonians.\cite{cardy1996,difrancesco1997} Local scaling operators are of interest as they may appear as perturbations of the critical Hamiltonian, and may be classified by whether or not they respect the topological symmetry of the system.
-For Fibonacci anyons undergoing an antiferromagnetic (AFM) interaction, the authors of \rcite{feiguin2007} show that this topological symmetry protects the critical system against all conformally relevant translation-invariant perturbations.
+\citeauthor{feiguin2007} recently initiated the study of interacting non-Abelian anyons with the analysis of nearest neighbour interactions, in \rcite{feiguin2007}, for Fibonacci and more generally, for $\SU(2)_k$ anyons.
+This work was later extended to next-to-nearest neighbour interactions in Refs.~\olcite{trebst2008} and \olcite{trebst2008a}, to higher-spin anyons in \rcite{gils2009}, and to two dimensional systems in Refs.~\onlinecite{poilblanc2011} and \onlinecite{ludwig2011}.
+These papers identified numerous critical phases, and scaling dimensions of the local scaling operators were extracted using exact diagonalisation by matching the numerically-obtained finite size energy spectra against exact predictions from conformal field theory (see Refs.~\onlinecite{cardy1984} and \onlinecite{cardy1986}; also reviewed in \rcite{difrancesco1997}).
+Local scaling operators are of interest as they may appear as perturbations of the critical Hamiltonian, and may be classified by whether or not they respect the topological symmetry of the system.\cite{feiguin2007,gils2009} For Fibonacci anyons undergoing an antiferromagnetic (AFM) interaction, the authors of \rcite{feiguin2007} show that this topological symmetry protects the criticality of the system against all translation-invariant perturbations of the Hamiltonian which are ``relevant'' in the renormalisation group sense.